geoph9/SimpleASR/README.md

 We have created the main structure that is based solely on our data.
 Now, we will create language related data.
 Steps:

 1. Create a new directory `dict`.
 Execute: `mkdir ./data/local/dict`
 2. In that directory create a new `lexicon.txt`which contains all the words in our dictionary and their phoneme transcriptions.
 If you have another, more complex, dataset then I highly reccommend [the CMU sphinx acoustic and language models](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/).
 In our case, our lexicon is really small and we are going to copy only the 10 words we have plus a silence phoneme and an OOV (out of vocabulary) words phoneme.
 Check the `lexicon.txt` in this repo in order to see how it should look like.
+Since we follow the Kaldi for dummies tutorial, we are also going to use the lexicon used in `/egs/voxforge`.
+3. Create `nonsilence_phones.txt`.
+This file consists of the nonsilence phones that are present in our data.
+4. Create `silence_phones.txt`.
+This consists of the silence phones (which is either silence or OOV words).
+5. Create `optional_silence.txt`.
+Optional silence phones (only `sil` in our case).

+## Final Steps
+1. Install a language modelling toolkit:
+    * We will use the SRI Language Modeling Toolkit (SRILM).
+For installation see `kaldi/tools/install_srilm.sh`.
+    * In order to download SRILM go to [their website](http://www.speech.sri.com/projects/srilm/download.html), fill the download form and you will be able to download a `.tar.gz` file (tarball).
+    * Copy this file in `kaldi/tools`
+    * Go to the `kaldi/tools` directory.
+    * Run `./install_srilm.sh`.
+Make sure that you have followed the steps above and that the installtion was succesful before doing that (otherwise you will get an error).
+    * Make sure that you have `GNU awk` installed (`sudo apt-get install gawk`).
+2. From `kaldi/egs/voxforge/s5/local` copy the script `score.sh` into `kaldi/egs/myfsdd/local`.
+So, at first create a `local` dir by `mkdir local` and then `cp ../vocforge/s5/local/score.sh ./local/`
+3. Create configuration files:
+    * Go back to `kaldi/egs/myfsdd`.
+    * Create a new directory `conf`.
+    * Create the following two files inside `conf`:
+        - decode.config:
+            ```
+            first_beam=10.0
+            beam=13.0
+            lattice_beam=6.0
+            ```
+        - mfcc.conf:
+            ```
+            --use-energy=false
+            ```
+4. Create running scripts.
+We will use 2 training methods: MONE (monophone training) and TRI1(simple triphone training (first triphone pass):
+    * In `kaldi/egs/myfsdd` create the following:
+        - `cmd.sh`:
+            ```
+            # Setting local system jobs (local CPU - no external clusters)
+            export train_cmd=run.pl
+            export decode_cmd=run.pl
+            ```
+        - `path.sh`:
+            ```
+            # Defining Kaldi root directory
+            export KALDI_ROOT=`pwd`/../..
+            # Setting paths to useful tools
+            export PATH=$PWD/utils/:$KALDI_ROOT/src/bin:$KALDI_ROOT/tools/openfst/bin:$KALDI_ROOT/src/fstbin/:$KALDI_ROOT/src/gmmbin/:$KALDI_ROOT/src/featbin/:$KALDI_ROOT/src/lmbin/:$KALDI_ROOT/src/sgmm2bin/:$KALDI_ROOT/src/fgmmbin/:$KALDI_ROOT/src/latbin/:$PWD:$PATH
+            # Defining audio data directory (modify it for your installation directory!)
+            export DATA_ROOT="/home/{user}/kaldi/egs/digits/digits_audio"
+            # Enable SRILM
+            . $KALDI_ROOT/tools/env.sh
+            # Variable needed for proper data sorting
+            export LC_ALL=C
+            ```
+        - `run.sh` (look at the `run.sh` file in this repo)
+5.